 The Group must maintain current rights of tenure to tenements, which requires outlays of expenditure in 2023/24.
 Under certain circumstances these commitments are subject to the possibility of adjustment to the amount and/or timing of such obligations however they are expected to be fulfilled in the normal course of operations.
-Estimated expenditure on mining, exploration and prospecting leases for 2022/23 as at the date of this report:
+Estimated expenditure on mining, exploration and prospecting leases for 2023/24 as at the date of this report:

-Consc Consolidated
+Consolidated

-30 June 2023 30 June 2022
+30 June 2024 30 June 2023

 \$ \$

-487,417 483,167
+Exploration expenditure commitment 198,167 487,417